 There are affiliate links in here.
 If you purchase anything through them I get a tiny commission at no extra cost to you.
 It helps keep me on adventures and this blog running.

 With a two hour drive ahead of us to Colorado Springs, we didn’t even get up surprisingly early.
-After a coffee stop, we were on our way to the Garden of the Gods.
+After a coffee stop, we were on our way to the Garden of the Gods in Colorado Springs.
 Neither of us really knew what to expect.
 We thought natural sort of smallish rock sculptures or an arboretum kind of thing.
 Wrong.
 Both wrong.
+Very wrong.

 These formations were spread out in a surprisingly large space, so give yourself a lot of time to walk through it.
 We didn’t get terribly far, but we were also pretty hungry at that point.
 Hungry or not, though, it was a pretty cool place.
 I think that dark sky just made it that much cooler, too.
 I’m a sucker for some cool clouds and sky action.